24-PAWSD-Office

 How PAWSD Customers Helped Create a Secure Water Future

-The outstanding security of our community's drinking water supply has resulted from many years of careful planning by Pagosa Area Water and Sanitation, careful water conservation by our customers, and past financial support from the San Juan Water Conservancy District.
+The outstanding security of our community's drinking water supply has resulted from many years of thoughtful planning by Pagosa Area Water and Sanitation, careful water conservation by our customers, and past financial support from the San Juan Water Conservancy District.

 The purchase was a cooperative effort by PAWSD and the San Juan Water Conservancy District using a $9.2 million loan and a $1 million grant.
 PAWSD and SJWCD became joint tenants of the property, and PAWSD promised to repay the $9.2 million loan, plus millions of dollars more in interest payments, out of customer fees and monthly rates.
-SJWCD promised to begin building the reservoir by 2025 or repay their $1 million grant.

 In 2009, the Dry Gulch Reservoir was projected to cost PAWSD residents and businesses $357 million.